National Guard - Logo

 Active Duty vs. Inactive Duty

-• Inactive Duty: This may offer limited benefits, primarily focusing on aspects like disability compensation for injuries incurred during training.
+Benefits tend to be more limited, primarily focusing on aspects like disability compensation for injuries sustained during required training sessions.

 Full-Time National Guard Duty (Title 32)